Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 **Dual-system hot standby** improves network reliability.
 Two firewalls can be deployed at the *egress* of a network to ensure communication b/n intranet and Internet

 ## 3.3.1 Technical Principles of Dual-System Hot Standby
-- *Virtual Router Redundancy Protocol*
+- *Virtual Router Redundancy Protocol*  is used to provide router redundancy

 # 3.4 Firewall User Management
 ---